 - Contribute to the advancement and dissemination of knowledge that will help improve society at the state, regional and national levels

 The Program Educational Objectives of the Mechanical Engineering Program are consistent with and implement the Mechanical Engineering Department, College of Engineering, and University of Nevada, Reno goals.
+The Student Learning Outcomes align with ABET Criteria and are listed below.

 ABET Criteria (a)-(k)